 Finding the right accommodation - hotel, resort or casa particular?

 The next step in planning your Cuba holiday (after you've got your flights sorted) is choosing where to stay.
 Will you go for a hotel, a beach resort or a casa particular?
 The truth is, you can combine all three experiences to get a fuller taste of Cuba, but if you can't have a taster of the trio for time or budget restrictions, then, opting for one that's right for you is key.
 If unsure about what a casa particular is or what a stay in this quirky type of Cuban accommodation entails, you can take a look at some of our Cuba holidays with stays at casas particulares and find out why they're so awesome.

-If you're an American citizen worried about where you're allowed to stay during your Cuba trip, the answer is all casas particulares are fine, all beach resorts are banned (you're not supposed to be on "holiday" in Cuba) and some hotels are forbidden (the ones in this list from the U.S. Treasury department.
+If you're an American citizen worried about where you're allowed to stay during your Cuba trip, the answer is most casas particulares are fine, all beach resorts are banned (you're not supposed to be on "holiday" in Cuba) and some hotels are forbidden (the ones in this list from the U.S. Treasury department.

 Getting online - internet in Cuba

 So, internet in Cuba has a really bad rep. It's not as bad as it seems but it's still not great.
 Very recently (July 2019) the government started to roll out a service to provide internet in Cuban homes and offer Wi-Fi internet connection in private businesses like coffee shops, bars and paladares (private restaurants).
 It's early days to say whether the Wi-Fi will catch on and be eventually offered in a variety of Cuban establishments.
 We don't know how long it will take to reach private businesses, so we'll have to wait it out for internet in Cuba being completely widespread and available.